danodus/xgsoc/README.md

 - UART (230400-N-8-1)
 - SD Card
 - SDRAM (32MB, ULX3S and MMM only)
-- Associative cache (4-way with random replacement policy)
+- Set associative cache (4-way with random replacement policy)
 - XGA (ULX3S and MMM only):
   - Xosera (audio and video, 128kB VRAM)
 - PS/2 Keyboard and Mouse (ULX3S and MMM only)